JohnCoene/javascript-for-r/_book/7-04-webpack-advanced.md

 ℹ Run `bundle` to build the JavaScript files
 ```

 Importantly, it runs `htmlwidgets::scaffoldWidget` internally, there is thus no need to run this function.
 About the widget itself, there is very little difference between what `htmlwidgets::scaffoldWidget` and `packer::scaffold_widget`.
 While, if you remember, the initial scaffold of htmlwidgets includes a simple function to display a message in HTML using `innerText`.
-The scaffold produced by packer differs only in that this message is displayed in `<h1>` \index{HTML} tags.
+The scaffold produced by packer differs only in that this message is displayed in `<h1>` HTML\index{HTML} tags.
 That is so it can, from the get-go, demonstrate how to modularise a widget.
 We'll cover that in just a minute, before we do so, bundle the JavaScript and run the `counter` function to observe the output it generates.

 ```r
 packer::bundle()